kktse/cfdof-openfoam-docker/README.md

 $ docker build --build-arg="TARGET=foundation" -f dockerfile .
 ```

 You can configure the build with the `TARGET` argument.
 The `TARGET` argument can be set to `foundation` and `opencfd`.
-These correspond to the following images and versions:
+These correspond to the following images and versions of OpenFOAM:

 - foundation: [`openfoam/openfoam10-paraview56:10`](https://hub.docker.com/r/openfoam/openfoam10-paraview510)
 - opencfd: [`opencfd/openfoam-default:2306`](https://hub.docker.com/r/opencfd/openfoam-default)